 R files

-Store these files according to the following file structure.
-They are small files and can be copied into your project folder for custom configuration for each project.
+Store the master copies of these files according to the following file structure on your shared office drive.
+These files are not set up for simultaneous usage.
+These are small files, so for active use they will be copied into project folders for custom project configuration.

 Report document: geodata/project_data/MUSum_reports/GIS-summary-by-MU.Rmd